Barn Cottage Sleeps 5 (3 Bedrooms)

 From the Owner

 “This area is fun for children and families It is also quiet and a good central place to stay for couples too.
-Out of season we offer 20% DISCOUNT on our weekly rent FOR COUPLES.
-TWO WEEKS IN JULY LEFT BEFORE THE SCHOOLS BREAK UP!!
+Out of season we offer 10% DISCOUNT on our weekly rent FOR COUPLES.
 Quiet walks.
 FLY FISHING upstream, both banks, during the season.
 Permit required.
-GOOD LOCAL PUB: The Poltimore Arms, 3 miles away, where there is also a shop.
-MANY EXCELLENT PUBS AROUND, MANY OFFERING MEALS.
+GOOD LOCAL PUBS AROUND, MANY OFFERING MEALS.
 BLACKMOOR GATEL OLD RAILWAY INN IS GOOD FOR CHILDREN EXCELLENT VILLAGE SHOP at Bratton Fleming, 3 miles away.
 Church and Chapel services each Sunday.
 HENS and DUCKS live in the Orchard; tame sheep.
 Horses to talk to - they live next door.
 SURFING BEACHES ARE AT SAUNTON SANDS AND WOOLACOMBE - EASY TO REACH.
 (30/40 mins.)
 CROYDE IS BEAUTIFUL - KNOWN FOR ITS RIP TIDES.
 SO CARE HAS TO BE TAKEN WHEN SWIMMING OR SURFING.
 MANY SMALLER BEACHES - DETAILS IN COTTAGES.
-EXMOOR ZOO IS NEARBY.www.exmoorzoo.co.uk BEAUTIFUL CLOVELLY, www.clovelly.co.uk BARNSTAPLE PANNIER MARKET www.northdevon.gov.uk/pannier market BIDEFORD PANNIER MARKET, www.bideford-tc.gov.uk DARTINGTON CRYSTAL,TORRINGTON. www.dartington.co.uk LEARN TO SURF,Croyde: www.surfsouthwest.com BROOMHILL ART HOTEL - SCULPTURE - www.broomhillart.co.uk”
+EXMOOR ZOO IS NEARBY.www.exmoorzoo.co.uk BEAUTIFUL CLOVELLY, www.clovelly.co.uk BARNSTAPLE PANNIER MARKET www.northdevon.gov.uk/pannier market BIDEFORD PANNIER MARKET, www.bideford-tc.gov.uk DARTINGTON CRYSTAL,TORRINGTON. www.dartington.co.uk LEARN TO SURF,Croyde: www.surfsouthwest.com BROOMHILL ART HOTEL - SCULPTURE - LUNCHES www.broomhillart.co.uk”

 - Away From It All